Janortop5/provision-ec2-instances---terraform-x-ansible-alb/README.md

 ### ansible.cfg
 - Contains configurations for ansible.
 ### mini-project.yml
-- Deploys apache2 role
+- Deploys apache2 role.
-- Deploys timezone role
+- Deploys timezone role.
 - Deploys tasks in "tasks/deploy_html.yml"
+## Configurations in ./altschool-terraform-mini-project/
+### main.tf
+- Calls and runs the ec2 module.
+- Deploys the ansible playbook on the ec2 instances.